Ylianst/MeshCentral/docs/docs/meshcentral/config.md

           "ldapUserPhoneNumber": { "type": "string", "default": "telephoneNumber", "description": "The LDAP value to use for the user's phone number." }, "ldapUserImage": { "type": "string", "default": "thumbnailPhoto", "description": "The LDAP value to use for the user's image." }, "ldapSaveUserToFile": { "type": "string", "default": null, "description": "When set to a filename, for example c:\\temp\\ldapusers.txt, MeshCentral will save the LDAP user object to this file each time a user logs in.
+This is used for debugging LDAP issues." }, "ldapUserGroups": { "type": "string", "default": "memberOf", "description": "The LDAP value to use for the user's group memberships." }, "ldapSyncWithUserGroups": {
+            "type": [ "boolean", "object" ],
+            "default": false,
+            "description": "When set to true or set to an object, MeshCentral will syncronized LDAP user memberships to MeshCentral user groups.", "additionalProperties": false,
+            "properties": {
+              "filter": {
+                "type": [ "string", "array" ],
+                "default": null,
+                "description": "When set to a string or array of strings, only LDAP membership groups that includes one of the strings will be syncronized with MeshCentral user groups."
+              }
+            }
+          },
+          "ldapSiteAdminGroups": {
+            "type": [ "string", "array" ],
+            "default": null,
+            "description": "When set to a list of LDAP groups, users that are part of one of these groups will be set a site administrator, otherwise site administrator rights will be removed."
+          },
-This is used for debugging LDAP issues." }, "ldapOptions": { "type": "object", "description": "LDAP options passed to ldapauth-fork" }, "agentInviteCodes": { "type": "boolean", "default": false, "description": "Enabled a feature where you can set one or more invitation codes in a device group.
+          "ldapUserRequiredGroupMembership": { "type": [ "string", "array" ], "default": null, "description": "A list of LDAP groups.
+Users must be part of at least one of these groups to allow login.
+If null, all users are allowed to login." }, "ldapOptions": { "type": "object", "description": "LDAP options passed to ldapauth-fork" }, "agentInviteCodes": { "type": "boolean", "default": false, "description": "Enabled a feature where you can set one or more invitation codes in a device group.
 You can then give a invitation link to users who can use it to download the agent." }, "agentNoProxy": { "type": "boolean", "default": false, "description": "When enabled, all newly installed MeshAgents will be instructed to no use a HTTP/HTTPS proxy even if one is configured on the remote system" },